UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/glms.md

 or \slope at the end" or max, or min, ... across the time series.
 Of course, deciding which variables might actually be relevant for the regression will depend on domain knowledge.
- One trick { introducing random eects { is so common that it gets it's own section.
+ One trick --- introducing random effects --- is so common that it gets it's own section.
 Basically, it's useful whenever you have a lot of levels for a particular categorical vector.

-4.2 Diagnostics
+### 1.2.
+Diagnostics
 How can you assess whether a linear regression model is appropriate?
 Many types of diagnostics have been proposed, but a few of the most common are,  Look for structure in residuals: According to equation 1, the amount